-Whether that future sees Roman and Gerri actually together now that their secret is revealed remains to be seen.
+Whether that future sees Roman and Gerri actually together remains to be seen.
 In that same interview with The New Yorker, Smith-Cameron touched on fans' love for the pairing: "It’s wild.
 And I think it’s adorable.
 But it’s also a little worrisome."

 "[Succession creator] Jesse [Armstrong] is absolutely not someone to pander to fans.
 He wants to be true to how the characters feel," she told the outlet.
 "The fans all want Roman and Gerri to ride off in the sunset together.
 It’s very neutralized in real life.
 Although there is some chemistry there that I never expected.
 Like, there is undeniable chemistry with us."